commandus/lorawan-network-server/README.md

 - readBufferSize UDP buffer size Default 4096.
 - verbosity 0..3 error logging verbosity (0- error only, 3- debug info)
-- daemonize false..true Indicates does network server starts as daemon or not
+- daemonize false, true.
+Indicate does network server starts as daemon or not
 - controlFPort 0: no remote control, 1..223- FPort bands used by network service to control server.
 Default 0.

 netId parameter is 3 bytes long network identifier, leading zeroes can be omitted.

 Please note NetId 0 and 1 are reserved for private use.

-configFileName can used to load configuration from different location.
+configFileName may be used to load configuration from different location.
 Do not use this parameter except when you really need it.

 identityStorageName is property of the server because network server is responsible for end-device.